Chirumamilla1522/facial-expression-recognition-using-embedded-networks/README.md

 We apply the above transformations to each image (when needed) and train using SVM, XG Boost etc..

-## We obtain around 60% accuracy (7 class SVM) on test set using traditional ML
+## We obtain around 88% accuracy (7 class SVM) on test set using traditional ML
 ## For more info read main.ipynb

-# Todo

-1. Use Neural Networks